 What surprised me, though, was the lengths to which some of the respondents had gone, and the pains they took, to explain different techniques and procedures they thought should be employed to determine the exact direction of the qibla before offering your prayers.

 I had never imagined that knowing the direction of the qibla would be a problem.
 For me, in Pakistan, the qibla was always westward.
 Where I grew up, the direction of the qibla was towards a mountain behind which the sun set.
 A few degrees this way or that way didn’t matter, as long as one faced the general direction of the mountain.
-No one ever heard of a debate or dispute on the subject.
-Nor did anyone feel the need to employ any scientific technique to determine the precise direction of the qibla.
+Never heard of a debate or dispute on the subject.
+Nor did anyone feel the need to employ any special technique to determine the precise direction of the qibla.

 I got used to the new orientation just as I had gotten used to driving on the right-hand side of the road.

-The “helpful advice” that I received in my inbox ranged from simple to very complex.
+The “helpful advice” that I received in my inbox ranged from simple to complex.

 One reader offered easy-to-follow advice: “qibla direction in North America”, he said, “is North-East, not just East.”